Skip to main content

 Example Scenario

-A user is managing a task list.
-They add a new task using a form in a modal window.
+A user is managing a list of company departments.
+They want to add a new department using a modal form.

-1. The modal's "Add Task" button triggers an addToCollection action to save the new task.
+1. The modal's "Add Department" button triggers an addToCollection action to save the new department in the Departments collection.

-2. Immediately following, a hide action closes the modal.
+2. Immediately after, a hide action closes the modal window.

-3. The final action in the chain is refreshWidget, targeting the main task list widget in the background.
-When the modal closes, the user sees their new task instantly appear in the list.
+3. The final action is refreshWidget, targeting the main Departments list widget.
+Once the modal closes, the user sees the newly added department appear instantly in the list.

 1.8. fillForm: Populating Forms with Data